 Diamonds are found in all shapes and sizes.
 From really small to very large, there is a wide variety of them.
 One of the most common uses of this valuable stone is in jewelry making.
 From necklaces to engagement rings, like those popular champagne diamond rings for sale, it can be appreciated in all forms.
 Otherwise, there are multiple uses of diamond in industrial work because of its high strength.
 Moreover, many people buy them for purposes of investment and savings.
 Now that we have established some general knowledge regarding diamond stone let’s unfold the history of the largest diamond stone.

-On January 25, 1905, one of the company engineers of the Premier Mine in the South Africa’s Transvaal province made an almost unbelievable find.
+On January 25, 1905, one of the company engineers of the Premier Mine in South Africa’s Transvaal province made an almost unbelievable find.
 During their excavation work, he made a discovery that left everyone astounded.
 He unearthed a diamond crystal that was by far the largest ever known.
 In the rough, it almost weighed 3,106 carats.
 (1 carat = 0.2 gram.)
 Since it was their discovery, it was named after the founder of the company, Thomas Cullinan.
 It was truly a matchless find, and the company decided to make a fortune out of it.

 The Transvaal government purchased the infamous diamond Cullinan for 150,000 pounds and presented it to King Edward VII of England.
 It was presented to him on his 66th birthday in 1907.
 Before handing it over to the king, it was cut by the skilled diamond cutters of Amsterdam into four large stones and 102 lesser brilliants.
 (A brilliant-cut diamond has 58 facets.)